-The first type of questions were the opinion questions to measure whether the students liked the teaching method and if they thought it was an effective method.
-As shown in Table I, an overwhelming majority of the students indicated on the questionnaire that they preferred the boot camp method for teaching these concepts and felt that this was a good way to teach this information.
+The first type of questions, the opinion questions measuring whether the students liked the teaching method and if they thought it was an effective method, is shown in Table I. As shown, an overwhelming majority of the students preferred the boot camp method for teaching these concepts and felt that this was an effective method for teaching this information.

-The second type of question was structured to test the students knowledge of the agile concepts and to test if the boot camp added to this knowledge.
-As shown in Table II, the students did significantly better on four of the five questions that were presented in both the boot camp and the lecture compared to the information presented only in the lecture.
-There was one exception to this success.
-That question and its answers are below in Table II.
+The results of the second type of question, testing the students' knowledge of the agile concepts and testing if the boot camp increased this knowledge, are shown in Table II.
+The students did significantly better on four of the five questions that were presented in both the boot camp and the lecture compared to the information presented only in the lecture.
+There was one exception to this overall result.
+That question and its answers are shown in Table III.
 The correct answer is 'C'.
 Why the students missed this question requires further examination.
-Perhaps the answer was too tricky: all other options were much more complex so perhaps they felt that the simple answer could not possibly be correct.
+Either the boot camp failed to teach this concept or another factor influenced the students to choose an incorrect answer to the question.
+Perhaps the correct answer was unintentionally deceptive: all other options are much more complex so perhaps they felt that the simple answer could not possibly be correct.
 This observation is purely speculative and requires deeper analysis.